Skip to content

 export DOMAIN=example.com # your domain

-4. Add the Welkin Kubespray repo as a git submodule to the configuration repo and install pre-requisites as follows:
+4. Add the Welkin Kubespray repository as a git submodule to the configuration repository and install pre-requisites as follows:

 Note